-Is the ball we think we should play actually causing us to play bad golf?
+Is the ball causing us to play bad golf?

 Golf balls don’t need to cost the earth to be good - some of the best cheap golf balls in the world will be better suited to your game and I'm going to tell you why.
-So put your preconceptions away, and open the door to golf ball enlightenment.
+So put your preconceptions away, and open the door to golf ball enlightenment (on a budget).

-- Srixon Soft Feel (best overall cheap golf ball)
+- Srixon Soft Feel (best overall cheap value ball)

 - Callaway Supersoft Max (best for the slower swing speeds)